 The "ID field" select box contains a list of all the Solr fields that may be suitable for use as an entity id:

-You must choose a field with unique integer values; however, Sarnia has no way to determine which fields have unique values, so this choice requires some knowledge of your Solr core.
+unique integer values; however, Sarnia has no way to determine which fields have unique values, so this choice requires some knowledge of your Solr core.
 This can not be changed after creating the entity type.
 If you are only reading from the core and not creating data or links based on Sarnia entities, it is not destructive to delete and re-enable the Sarnia entity for a particular server.
 Clicking "Enable" will save your configuration:

 When you save your configuration, Sarnia will create a Search API index for you.
 You can see this index when you visit the Search API overview page: